 - Buy your toilet and bathroom fittings directly and get the general contractor to install them.

 - You might need to do some co-ordination.
 The painter, general contractor and electrician always want the other to carry out their works first before starting their own.
 So have a project meeting with those involved to settle the schedule and sequence of work.
 Create a WhatsApp group and record down what has been agreed.
-Some everyday technology can go a long way.
+Some everyday technology can go a long way in renovation savings.